tonygao0125/learningSpark/README.md

 Dataframe is much faster than RDD because it has meta data(some information about data) associated with it, which allows Spark to optimize query plan.

-##### RDD
+##### RDD (resilient distributed dataset)
-The main abstraction Spark provides is a resilient distributed dataset (RDD), which is a collection of elements partitioned across the nodes of the cluster that can be operated on in parallel.
+The main abstraction Spark provides is a *resilient distributed dataset (RDD)*, which is a collection of elements partitioned across the nodes of the cluster that can be operated on in parallel.
 - RDD contains the collection of records which are partitioned.
 The basic unit of parallelism in an RDD is called partition.
 Each partition is one logical division of data which is immutable and created through some transformation on existing partitions.
 Immutability helps to achieve consistency in computations.
-We can move from RDD to DataFrame (If RDD is in tabular format) by toDF() method or we can do the reverse by the .rdd method.
+We can move from RDD to DataFrame (If RDD is in tabular format) by toDF() method or we can do the reverse by the *.rdd* method.
 - RDD is a distributed collection of data elements spread across many machines in the cluster.
 RDDs are a set of Java or Scala objects representing data.
-- RDDs has two major characteristics,
+- RDDs has some major characteristics:
-    1. Immutable (once you performed any transformation on it you can’t change it)
+    1. Immutable - Once RDDs are created, they cannot be changed until some transformations are applied on it to create a new RDD.
-    2. Fault tolerant (It can get recovered in case if it’s lost)
+    2. Fault tolerant - It can get recovered quickly in case if running failure, since DAG has the record of physical plan and logical plans of data.
+    3. Partitioned - RDDs are a collection of records which are partitioned and stored across distributed nodes.
+    4. Lazy evaluation - Spark transformations are lazily evaluated until an action is executed to trigger the evaluation.
+    5. In-memory - The data can reside in the memory as long as possible.
+- Normally, there are only a few senarios need to deal with RDD:
+    1. Support Legacy code -> spark 1.x
+    2. Granular level control of data, e.g., control how much partition we want, which machine has what partitions, what data should go in each of the          partitions and so on.
+    3. Working with very unstructured data, e.g., logs data.

 ##### DataFrame
 - After transforming into DataFrame one cannot regenerate a domain object.
 For example, if you generate testDF from testRDD, then you won’t be able to recover the original RDD of the test class.